zichengpan/zichengpan.github.io/index.md

 - **[Apr.
 2025]** Our paper about FSCIL is accepted to TIP.
 - **[Mar.
 2025]** I have been invited to serve as reviewer of ICCV 2025, NeurIPS 2025, and ACM MM 2025.
 - **[Jan.
 2025]** I have been invited to serve as program committee member for IJCAI 2025 and reviewer of TCSVT.
 - **[Dec.
-2024]** I have been invited to serve as area chair for IJNN 2025 and reviewer of ICML 2025.
+2024]** I have been invited to serve as area chair for IJCNN 2025 and reviewer of ICML 2025.
 - **[Nov.
 2024]** I have been invited to serve as reviewer of CVPR 2025 and Neurocomputing.
 - **[Oct.
 2024]** I joined School of Engineering and Built Environment at Griffith University as Research Fellow.
 - **[Oct.
 2024]** I have been invited to serve as program committee member of AAAI 2025 Undergraduate Consortium.